 Perennial seedlings should be transplanted in larger pots every year.
 Otherwise, there is an uneven root development in relation to the canopy.
 Both roots and the canopy should have the same growth.

-Seedlings that remained in the same container for an extended time progress very slowly, they won’t have well-developed roots, and they’re usually not good seedlings to buy.
+Seedlings that remain in the same container for an extended time progress very slowly; they won’t have well-developed roots, and they’re usually not good seedlings to buy.

 6. Seedlings Taller Than 1 Meter Should Be Cut at 1 Meter Exactly